dotnet/designs/accepted/2021/dotnet-run-resolve-p.md

 * A comma or semi-colon delimited strings of values in the format <name>=<value> or <name>:<value>.
 We may simplify this to only checking for the equals - the simplest sufficient check will be used.

+If you have any scripts that are using “dotnet run” and process the output you could encounter a break. dotnet run typically doesn’t output anything of its own if there are no errors, so you only get the output of the program that is being run.
+If you have a script or other program wrapping “dotnet run” and parsing the output, the warning would be unexpected text and may cause a failure.

+If you have a project argument that includes an `=` and use the `-p` abbreviation, it will be interpreted as `--property` and passed to MSBuild.

 ## Goals

 We believe that in the long term `-p` should be used consistently across `dotnet build`, `dotnet publish` and `dotnet run`  because of similarity between these commands.